Skip to content

 isDefault: boolean; // exactly one true per agent

-isOutbound?: boolean; // at most one true — the outreach opener
+isOutbound?: boolean; // at most one true — the outreach default

 derivedFrom?: { templateId: string; version: string };